haoranli17365/MIND-Lab/README.md

 - On terminal, running convert.py by typing `python convert.py -i [INPUT_FILE] -o [OUTPUT_JSON_FOLDER] -t [OUTPUT_META_DATA_FOLDER]`(Below shows the example of command to process the `catch+256@umd.edu.csv` from the [Step 5](#Step-5) directory, and outputs the files to the folder created in [Step 4](#Step-4))

 ![jupyter_script](./assets/jupyter_script.png)
-**Note: The program will ignore files that are less than 77 bytes and invalid CSV files while running**
+**NOTE: The program will ignore files that are less than 77 bytes and invalid CSV files while running**

 ### Step 7:
 Running the script on a directory.